-To audition for Instrumental Music, you’ll submit a Solo Audition Video before the application deadline.
-We highly suggest students attend the Audition Workshop in November to help prepare for their audition submission.
-More information on the workshop can be found HERE.
+To audition for Instrumental Music, you’ll submit a Solo Audition Video before the application deadline on January 31, 2022.
+(We highly suggest students attend the Audition Workshop in November to help prepare for their audition submission.
+More information on the workshop can be found HERE.)

 Audition Video Requirements